 All of this represents the new norm, and the new paradigm shift in the ERP industry.
 Unfortunately, many legacy and on-premises systems cannot take advantage of these new trends because the platforms and language they were originally written in simply do not support them.

-This is why, as a reseller, Southeast Computer Solutions made the decision to get certified in Acumatica, the only true Cloud ERP.
+As a reseller, Southeast Computer Solutions considered all of these issues carefully before making the decision to get certified in Acumatica, the only true Cloud ERP.
 Acumatica designed its ERP platform to provide all the power inherent in the older legacy and on-premises systems, with the added benefit of a modern, user-friendly platform that can take advantage of these newer requirements coming from our user base.
 The added benefit for our customer base is that many of the third-party add-ons we’ve sold for the past 30 years are compatible with Acumatica.

 We’ve seen the future, and for us, it’s Acumatica.